nikolaialex/ostfalia_db_2018_hausarbeiten/Datenbank für Maschine Learning/06_ml_modelsAlgo.md

 ---

-[601] Thamilalagan, Vishakha, 2017, Blog https://www.quora.com/What-are-different-models-in-machine-learning (letzer Abruf 2018-01-12 14:05)
+[601] Thamilalagan, Vishakha: What are different models in machine learning?

-[602] Brownlee, Jason, 2013, Blog https://machinelearningmastery.com/a-tour-of-machine-learning-algorithms/ (letzer Abruf 2018-01-12 14:07)
+[602] Brownlee, Jason: A Tour of Machine Learning Algorithms

-[603] Maschinelles Lernen - Kompetenzen, Anwendungen und Forschungsbedarf
+[503] Frauenhofer Gesellschaft: Maschinelles Lernen

 ---